academic shizz

 what i did: greeted guests, cleaned up after guests, served food, talked with guests, made guests laugh, prepped food, washed dishes

-biggest takeaways: the restaurant industry is a great place to work short term, but not long term (my own opinion). and don’t get anxious when u have eyes on u. do ur thing and trust in ur ability to get it done.
+biggest takeaways: the restaurant industry is a great place to work short term, but not long term (for me). and to not get anxious when u have eyes on u. do ur thing and trust in ur ability to get it done.